Anubhavsikka16/assessment-twitch-selenium-pytest/README.md

-# assessment-twitch-selenium-pytest
+## Twitch Selenium Pytest Framework

+This project automates testing of Twitch.tv using **Selenium with Pytest** and provides **Allure reports** for easy visualization.

+---

+### 🎥 Test Artifacts

+- **Local test run recordings:**
-A GIF and a .mp4 recoeding showing the test running locally is added in the project framework with names: selenium_test.gif and selenium_recording.mp4
+  - `selenium_test.gif` → GIF showing the test running locally.
-Test can be run using 'make report' command from the project root folder An allure report is generated after test run which will automatically run in the browser once the test completes.
-A screenshot is attached to the report if in case test fails.
-Screenshot of one streamer will be generated in screenshots folder.

-Test Case flow:
- a) Open twitch.tv
- b) Click in the search box and enter 'StarCraft II'
- c) Click on search icon
- d) Scroll down the page twice
- e) Click on the video stream
- d) Take the screenshot:
-   i) Of the video streamer page with video playing ii) or the subscribe to watch video page
+  - `selenium_recording.mp4` → Video recording of the test execution.
+- **Allure Report:**
+  - Generated automatically after the test run.
+  - Opens in the browser once the test completes.
+  - Screenshots are attached automatically for any failed test.
+- **Screenshots folder:**
+  - Stores screenshots for each streamer page.

+---

+### 🏃 Test Execution

+To run the test, use the following command from the project root:

+make report